lyuboparvanov/lyuboparvanov/README.md

 ### About me:
-- 🔭 I am a Python software engineer.
+- 🔭 I am a current student who study Programming with Python.
 My goals are to keep learning new things and upgrade my knowledge all the time.

 - 🌱 I am originally from Bulgaria but currently live in UK.